JuliaData/IndexedTables.jl/README.md

 ## Assignment

-`Table` supports indexed assignment just like other arrays, but there are caveats.
+`IndexedTable` supports indexed assignment just like other arrays, but there are caveats.
 Since data is stored in a compact, sorted representation, inserting a single element is potentially very inefficient (`O(n)`, since it requires moving up to half